Mobile Verification Toolkit

 Mobile Verification Toolkit (MVT) is a collection of utilities to simplify and automate the process of gathering forensic traces helpful to identify a potential compromise of Android and iOS devices.

-It has been developed and released by the Amnesty International Security Lab in July 2021 in the context of the Pegasus project along with a technical forensic methodology.
+It has been developed and released by the Amnesty International Security Lab in July 2021 in the context of the Pegasus Project along with a technical forensic methodology.
 It continues to be maintained by Amnesty International and other contributors.

-Warning: MVT is a forensic research tool intended for technologists and investigators.
-Using it requires understanding the basics of forensic analysis and using command-line tools.
+Note MVT is a forensic research tool intended for technologists and investigators.
+It requires understanding digital forensics and using command-line tools.
 This is not intended for end-user self-assessment.
-If you are concerned with the security of your device please seek expert assistance.
+If you are concerned with the security of your device please seek reputable expert assistance.

 pip3 install mvt